Tabex for clean lungs, for a healthy hearth!

 Each tablet contains 0.0015 g cytisine

 The prolonged clinical and toxicological studies in many countries all over the world have proved the enormous harm of smoking on all organs and systems of the human organism.
-Did you know that just a few minutes after the last cigarette the body begins to recover?
-Stopping smoking immediately boosts physical regeneration – this effect lasts for years (Read “What happens after you quit smoking“).
 The danger of cardiovascular incidents (myocardial infarction, stenocardia, peripheral vascular diseases), diseases of the respiratory system (lung cancer, tracheobronchitis, etc.), as well as psychic and physiological dependence of addictive type is mostly emphasized.

 Fig. 2 Stereoisomeric formulae of cytisine and nicotine (after Barlow, R.B. and McLeod, L.J.)